If You Are in Crisis

 - “Baby yourself” - eat well, get your sleep and do nurturing things.

-- Express your feelings with your art!
+- Express your feelings through art!
 Drawings, poetry, etc. are all healthy ways to manage the feelings related to trauma.

 - Consider writing a journal of your experience or feelings.